-Dr. Moffet eventually gave this charger to his adopted Korean son, Mr. Chung Dal Ho, a professor of Korean History and Antiquity, and an avid collector of Asian antiques.
-He was one of only thirteen government- certified certifiers in Korea.
-Mr. Chung discovered this charger in one of his Korean antique chests, after having forgotten about it and left it in the chest for many years.
+Japanese Imari was very rare in Korea at that time.
+Dr. Moffet eventually gave this plate to his adopted Korean son, Chung Dal Ho, a Professor of Korean History and Antiquity, and an avid collector of Asian antiques.
+Mr. Chung was one of only thirteen antiques appraisers recognized by the Korean government.
+He discovered this charger in one of his Korean antique chests, after having forgotten about it and left it in the chest for many years.
+He certified this plate.

 During the Edo period, Blue-and-White wares were made for domestic use, not for export, and were called “sometsuke mono” in Japan.
 The Japanese valued them because of their simplicity and utilitarian look, which were more suitable to Japanese surroundings.
 The ruggedness of pottery, rather than fine porcelain, appealed more to their practical nature and taste.
 They could appreciate this brand of beauty and charm and disliked the fine porcelain with multi-colors made for Europe which appealed to Western taste but found no demand in Japan.

 This plate has the classical look of early blue-and-white wares, which show a generous amount of white space and not crowded with designs.
 It shows a landscape of towering mountains and pine trees, with a couple of sailboat peeping out around the bend of low hills and rock formation.
 It is a scene borrowed from classical Chinese landscape paintings, the kind the Japanese admired so much and typically copied as a model in early Japanese art.
-It was not until quite late that purely Japanese designs evolved.
+It was not until quite late that Japanese designs evolved.